Geobiology: Metabolic diversity influences the environment

+Microbial life on Earth evolved around 3.5 billion years ago.
+Given the fact that the earth is about 4.5 billion years old, they have occupied about 87% of Earth's History.
+Since their origin, microbes have established, maintained and improved all major biogeochemical cycles for billions of years.
+So it is not an overstatement to say microbes are the foundation of the biosphere.

 Life harnesses chemical reactions to generate energy, perform biosynthesis, and eliminate waste.
 Different organisms use very different metabolic approaches to meet these basic needs.
 While animals such as ourselves are limited to aerobic respiration, other organisms can "breathe" sulfate (SO42-), nitrate (NO3-), ferric iron (Fe(III)), and uranium (U(VI)), or live off energy from fermentation.
 Some organisms, like plants, are autotrophs, meaning that they can fix carbon dioxide for biosynthesis.
 Plants are photoautotrophs, in that they use the energy of light to fix carbon.
 Microorganisms employ oxygenic and anoxygenic photoautotrophy, as well as chemoautotrophy.
 Microbial communities can coordinate in syntrophic metabolisms to shift reaction kinetics in their favor.
 Many organisms can perform multiple metabolisms to achieve the same end goal; these are called mixotrophs.

 Biotic metabolism is directly tied to the global cycling of elements and compounds on Earth.
 The geochemical environment fuels life, which then produces different molecules that go into the external environment.
 (This is directly relevant to biogeochemistry.)
 In addition, biochemical reactions are catalyzed by enzymes which sometimes prefer one isotope over others.
 For example, oxygenic photosynthesis is catalyzed by RuBisCO, which prefers carbon-12 over carbon-13, resulting in carbon isotope fractionation in the rock record.

 "Giant" ooids of the Johnnie Formation in the Death Valley area, California, USA.
 Ooids are near-spheroidal calcium carbonate grains that accumulate around a central nucleus and can be sedimented to form oolite like this.
 Microbes can mediate the formation of ooids.